retooth2/xenharmlib/doc/quickstart.rst

     assert Cm == Cm_weird

-If you want to test equality *on the notation level* (ignoring enharmonic equivalencies) you have to use the :meth:`~xenharmlib.core.note_scale.NoteScale.is_notated_same`
+If you want to test equality *on the notation level* (ignoring enharmonic equivalencies), you have to use the :meth:`~xenharmlib.core.note_scale.NoteScale.is_notated_same`
 method: